 The major factor that defines the performance of the drives is the rotational speed.
 The higher the drive rotates the more read/write speed it can generate in a particular time.
 The most common issue in hard drives in the heat and noise because of the higher rotational speed.
 Heat directly impacts the performance of electronic components and when there’s not proper ventilation it can cause serious damage.
 Similarly, noise can cause distractions for people sitting beside the computer.
 Majority of the home PCs has drives which run at 7200rpm.
 While the higher speed server driver can run at 10,000 rpm.

 Access time define the time length that the drive head takes moving the position from platter for the appropriate function.
 There are basically four access times used for hard drives like:

 - Read Seek

 - Write Seek

 - Full Stroke

 All of these are rated in milliseconds.
-Read seek refers to the time that head take to move from one position to the other on the drive to read the data.
+Read seek refers to the time that head takes to move from one position to the other on the drive to read the data.
 Write seek is the time that drive takes to write data from empty space and beginning the data.
 Track to track defines the time that a drive takes to move the drive head to each sequential track on the drive.
-Full stroke is the time that drive head takes to move from outer to inner portion of the disk of the full length of the drive head’s motion.
-All of these gives higher performance if they have lower number.
+Full stroke is the time that drive head takes to move from outer to the inner portion of the disk of the full length of the drive head’s motion.
+All of these gives higher performance if they have a lower number.

 The last factor is the performance of the drive which is the amount of buffer on the drive.
 It’s basically the amount of RAM on the drive which is used to store frequent data access from the drive.
-Since RAM is much faster compared to hard drive at transferring data then the drive head position and increases the speed of the drive.
-So if the more buffer is used on the drive, the more data can reside in the cache to decrease the amount of physical drive operation.
-The drives we use today have 8MB buffer or some drives have 16MB buffer.
+Since RAM is much faster compared to a hard drive at transferring data than the drive head position and increases the speed of the drive.
+So if the buffer is used on the drive, the more data can reside in the cache to decrease the amount of physical drive operation.
+The drives we use today have the 8MB buffer or some drives have a 16MB buffer.